AdaMartin18010/OTLP/academic/PAPER_DRAFT_Abstract_Introduction.md

 **Layer 4: Temporal Logic** (Section 3.5)
 We specify critical properties using Linear Temporal Logic (LTL) and Computation Tree Logic (CTL), and employ model checking to verify them.
 For example, the property "every span that starts must eventually end" is specified as □(start → ◊end) in LTL.

-**Implementation**: We implement the framework in Rust, leveraging its strong type system and performance characteristics.
-The implementation consists of 5,000 lines of carefully engineered code, including a type checker, flow analyzers, and a temporal logic verifier.
+**Implementation**: We implement the framework in Rust (~15,000 lines of code), leveraging its strong type system and performance characteristics.
+The implementation includes a type checker, flow analyzers, and a temporal logic verifier.

 **Formal Proofs**: We prove eight key theorems that establish the correctness of our framework: